bigskysoftware/_hyperscript/www/expressions/beep.md

 ### Description

-The `beep!` command allows you to debug a partial expression value, logging its value to the console and otherwise acting like an identity function: it simply returns the inner value it logs.
+The `beep!` expression allows you to debug a partial expression value, logging its value to the console and otherwise acting like an identity function: it simply returns the inner value it logs.
 This allows you to insert a `beep!` into an expression without disrupting its evaluation.